 The Church and Individualism

-Seriously embedded in Western society and worldview is the idea of ‘individualism.’
-The idea of the ‘autonomous individual’ is often at odds and even hostile to the image of the church as a ‘community of faith.’
-This bias, even in the church, tends toward independence instead of interdependency, which in turn affects the very nature of the life and faith of the people of God.
-While a sense of community is not completely absent from the life of the contemporary Western church and society, it must be recognised that self-sufficiency and the privatisation of the Christian faith are common features of Christianity today.
-The church is understood as a ‘voluntary society, ’ which one joins out of personal choice and for the sake of meeting one’s personal need in our consumer orientated society.
-Church membership is often considered optional by many of those who are identified as Christian, and Christian discipleship is self-focus rather than orientated towards the community of faith as a dynamic corporate entity.
+Seriously embedded in Western society and worldview is the concept of ‘individualism.’
+The autonomous ‘individual’ is often at odds, and even hostile, to the image of the church as a ‘community of faith.’
+This bias, even in the church.
+Tends toward independence instead of interdependency.
+It touches the very nature of the life and faith of the people of God.
+At the same time, a sense of community is not totally absent from the life of the contemporary Western church and society.
+It must be recognised that self-sufficiency and the privatisation of the Christian faith are common features of Christianity today.
+The church is understood as a 'voluntary society,’ which one joins out of personal choice and for the sake of meeting one’s individual need in our consumer-orientated society.
+Church membership is often considered optional by many of those who consider themselves to be Christian.
+Also, Christian discipleship is self-focus rather than orientated towards the community of faith as a dynamic corporate entity.
 However, beneath the surface is a profound hunger in Western society for relationship and community that only genuine faith and authentic community can truly meet.